Charged with Hit-and-Run?

 Misdemeanor Charges

-Hit and run accidents that involve only vehicle or property damages are charged as misdemeanor or gross misdemeanor offenses.
+Hit-and-run accidents that involve only vehicle or property damages are charged as misdemeanor or gross misdemeanor offenses.
 Penalties and fines are usually based on the monetary value of the damages.

 Felony Charges

-Hit and run accidents that involve bodily harm or death to another person are charged as felony offenses.
+Hit-and-run accidents that involve bodily harm or death to another person are charged as felony offenses.
 If bodily harm occurs, a driver can face fines up to $4,000 and up to one year in jail.
-If the hit and run results in death to another person, a driver can face fines up to $5,000 and up to three years in jail.
+If the hit-and-run results in death to another person, a driver can face fines up to $5,000 and up to three years in jail.

 Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
 Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.